dstroud/dreamsequence_dev/README.md

    	- When using Internal clock source, K3 continues after pausing.
 Settings are available for each MIDI clock port via K3>>PARAMETERS>>EDIT>>PREFERENCES:
    		- The “song” option will send out MIDI Song Position Pointer (SPP) and ‘continue’ messages which should work well for things like DAWs.
 		- The “pattern” setting will cause Dreamsequence to continue playback and then send a ’start’ message at the beginning of the next measure.
 This works well for devices that don’t support SPP: drum machines, loopers, Ableton live’s “Session” view, etc…
-		- In order for ‘pattern’ mode to work as expected, you must set a time signature via GLOBAL>>Beats per bar/Beat length (time signature numerator and denominator).
+		- In order for ‘pattern’ mode to work as expected, you must set a time signature via SONG>>Beats per bar/Beat length (time signature numerator and denominator).
 Changing the time signature requires restarting playback.

 	- Under certain conditions, alternate functions are enabled and will be shown in the footer section at the bottom of the Norns screen:
 		- While holding down an Arranger Timeline key: enter Event view.